Yalantis/Horizon/Readme.md

-# EqWaves - Simple visual equaliser for Android
+# Horizon - Simple visual equaliser for Android

 #### This project aims to provide pretty cool equaliser for any Android audio project.
 Made in [Yalantis] (https://yalantis.com/?utm_source=github)